EnterpriseDB/tpa/docs/src/architecture-M1.md

   you application and configure your selected failover manager to update it with the route to the new primary on failover.

-* Handle failover at the application itself, for example buy using multi-hosting connection strings.
+* Handle failover at the application itself, for example by using multi-host connection strings.

 ### Backup failover